-The towing guide has all of the tow specs listed but the owner's manual has additional information regarding towing with your 2015 F-150 and I recommend reading through it for important notes like the ones listed below.
+The towing guide has all of the tow specs listed but the owner's manual has additional information and I recommend reading through it for important notes like the ones I found and posted screenshots of below.

-Here are the links to the 2015 Ford F-150's owner's manual and to Ford's towing guide for 2015, both of which have tow charts with the tow weights listed.
+Here are the links to the 2015 Ford F-150's owner's manual and to Ford's towing guide for 2015, both of which have charts with the maximum trailer weights listed.
 The owner's manual has even more tow related information though that you will want to check out.